Wei-Hsi/Deep-learning-for-filtering-news-contents/README.md

 ## Environment Setting
  ##### 1. Google Colaboratory
  This project is built on Google Colab.
-First of all, you need to ˋˋˋ
+First of all, you need to import your drive from google.colab.
-        from google.colab import drive
+        ˋˋˋ
+        %cd '/content/drive/My Drive/Colab Notebooks'
         ˋˋˋ
  ##### 2. Import text data